Honey Mandarin Roasted Chicken – An unbelievable juicy, tender and delicious chicken perfect for a weeknight dinner, ready in less than 40 minutes!

 - Mix in a bowl the mandarin juice, soy, honey, and rice vinegar.

-- Add mandarin mixture over the chicken, and bring the skillet to the oven.
+- Add mandarin mixture over the chicken.
+Distribute the white pearl onions around the chicken (if using) and bring the skillet to the oven.

 - Roast the chicken for 30 – 40 minutes, basting with pan juices every 15 minutes.
-Continue to roast chicken until a thermometer inserted into thickest part of breast reaches 165 degrees.
+Continue to roast chicken until a thermometer inserted into the thickest part of breast reaches 165 degrees F.

 - Transfer chicken to a carving board, and let rest 8 -10 minutes.
-Cut chicken into pieces, and serve with shallots, and pan juices.
+Cut chicken into pieces, and serve with pearl onions, and pan juices.

 - Creamy Peri Peri Chicken [Video]